Velyka Kyshenia: History

 The development of Velyka Kyshena began in April 2000 with the opening of the first supermarket in Kyiv on the basis of the trade operator Kviza-Trade LLC.
-In 2005, the company's trade turnover reached UAH 1 billion 400 million.
+In 2005, the company's trade turnover reached ₴1 billion 400 million.
 The network's revenue in 2006 amounted to ₴2.4 billion.

 In early summer 2010, the "Big Pocket" network began the process of redesigning its brand.